palantir/conjure/docs/spec/wire.md

 1. **Additional headers** - Clients MAY inject additional headers (e.g. for Zipkin tracing, or `Fetch-User-Agent`), as long as these do not clash with any headers already in the endpoint definition.

 1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, clients MUST convert these (key,value) pairs into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4) to be appended to the request URL.
-If any value of type `optional<T>` is not present, then the key must be omitted from the query string.
+If any value of type `optional<T>` is not present, then the key MUST be omitted from the query string.
 Otherwise, the value MUST be serialized as `PLAIN(T)` and any reserved characters percent encoded.

   For example, the following Conjure endpoint contains two query parameters:
   ```yaml